 Where is the detective’s “shack” on the beach?

 The beach-front shack – complete with a hungry lizard named Harry – has long featured in the show.
-This rickety structure is assembled on Anse La Perle (or La Perle Beach), one of the most beautiful spots in Guadeloupe with miles of unspoiled sand and palm trees.
+This rickety structure is actually a full-scale set, and is assembled each year on Anse La Perle (or La Perle Beach), one of the most beautiful spots in Guadeloupe with miles of unspoiled sand and palm trees.

-Between shoots, the shack is taken down so it’s not washed away when the tide comes in during the winter months.
+Between shoots, the shack is taken down and put in storage so it’s not washed away when the tide comes in during the winter months.
+These days, it also has to be fenced off during the shoot.

 Where is Honoré police station?